38 Florida Native Plants – Identification Guide (With Pictures)

 Do you want to incorporate native plants into your Florida garden?
 Native plants in Florida are well-suited for planting across the Sunshine State.
-From flowers and shrubs to vining plants and trees, these species thrive in the hot and humid conditions that define this southeastern region.
+From flowers and shrubs to vining plants and trees, these native species thrive in the hot and humid conditions that define this southeastern region.

 This guide to native plants in Florida will help you discover low-maintenance ground cover plants, flowering tropical shrubs, and large shade-providing trees that thrive in Florida’s abundant sunshine.